 - the rational investigation of questions about existence and knowledge and ethics (WordNet)

-- the search for knowledge and truth, especially about the nature of man and his behaviour and beliefs (Kernerman English Multilingual Dictionary)
+- the search for knowledge and truth, especially about the nature of man and his behavior and beliefs (Kernerman English Multilingual Dictionary)

 - the rational and critical inquiry into basic principles (Microsoft Encarta Encyclopedia)